dennis-kao/Pillar1/README.md

 =======

 An Android wireframe for a medication intake tracking application our team built for a Software Engineering class, CIS*3750.

-This app was developed for an assisited living group, Community Living Cambridge.
-The application needed to remind users to take their medication on time, develop a sense of community and notify care givers of a client's intake status.
+This app was developed for an assisted living group, Community Living Cambridge.
+The application needed to remind users to take their medication on time, develop a sense of community and notify caregivers of a client's intake status.

 The current app demonstrates the following features: